gbudiman/mark-left/README.md

 # mdx-tex

-A Ruby gem that converts Markdown (MDX) syntax to Textile — for those of you unfortunate enough to have to maintain a legacy system that relies on Textile.
+Converts Markdown (MDX) to Textile, for those of you unfortunate enough to have to maintain a legacy system that relies on Textile.

-Pure Ruby with no runtime dependencies.
+Pure Ruby, no runtime dependencies.

 > **Note:** Currently only supports MDX -> Textile conversion.
 Textile -> MDX conversion is on the roadmap.